relm-us/relm/README.md

 After your first-time use, the `?token=setup` is no longer required.

+## Contributing

+That's very generous of you!
+You might like to check out the high-level [Architecture](ARCHITECTURE.md) document as well as the [Changelog](CHANGELOG.md).
+Please also join us on [Discord](https://discord.gg/4HEgzrErAd) if you'd like to chat, or start a [discussion](discussions).

+Once you're ready, there's a directory called [contributors](contributors) where we ask you to add a file indicating your willingness to grant the same license (AGPL) as we have.

 ## Notes on Production Deployment

 These are some rough notes on getting Relm running on your own hosted server: